+The song title is displayed, and you can type in the name in this box.
 Directly below the song title, the style display shows the style name and more information about the style.

-This button opens a full menu of settings to use for a polished song arrangement, including a tag (coda), automatic endings, style variations and more.
-The [Help] button has full descriptions of these features.
+The [Song Settings] button opens a dialog with settings to use for a polished song arrangement, including a tag (coda), automatic endings, style variations and more.

-You can type any information about your song in the Memo window.
+The [Memo] button opens a dialog where you can type any information about your song.